bazuara/Barely-Transcendent/readme.md

 > Repository frozen for **peer‑evaluation** at 42 Madrid Fundación Telefónica.
 > This README details the technologies integrated and our learning journey.

 ---
+## The Team

+We are three 42 Madrid students who teamed up to build this project—and to learn by doing:

+[**guortun-**](https://github.com/n0c3Nz) designed the overall architecture and delivered the backend, frontend, the Pong game itself and the database layer.

+[**bazuara**](https://github.com/bazuara) drove the DevOps and project platform: Docker containers, dev-containers, micro-service layout, the  monitoring stack and end-to-end blockchain integration.

+[**agserran**](https://github.com/agserran/agserran) concentrated on bug-fixing, testing and performance tuning, sharpening the system’s stability and polish.

+Crafting this application has deepened our skills in systems administration and collaborative development; every technical hurdle became a stepping-stone toward becoming stronger professionals.

+## Project management & Workflow

+Multiple student projects often stumble over classic pitfalls: unclear task ownership, duplicated work, merge-conflict mayhem, and last-minute rushes when no one knows what’s really “done.”.

+To stay ahead of these traps we ran the entire effort through a [GitHub Projects Kanban board]().
+Every idea or bug first became an issue with an owner, an estimate, and labels for scope (backend, DevOps, game, blockchain, docs).
+GitHub automations then moved cards from To-do → In Progress → Review → Done as branches and pull-requests changed state, so we always had a real-time picture of progress and bottlenecks.
+Branch rules enforced small, single-purpose PRs tied to their issue IDs, which slashed merge conflicts and kept code reviews focused.
+Burndown charts helped us spot schedule drift early, while linked Discussions captured design decisions we don’t have to rediscover our reasoning each time.

+You can check [contributing.md](./contributin.md), a step-by-step technical guide that shows how to spin up a dev-container, create a feature branch, and cleanly add new views to the single-page application without breaking routing or asset pipelines.

+---